TheirOwn/MtgReader/README.md

   -Using a "~" sign before a word or phrase marks it as a "optional" word.
 All results with this word/phrase will be marked as better matches.

+Other: I mostly made this in my free time out of boredom and the desire for a "better" way to search through cards.
+Namely, Excel.
+Unfortunately, formatting cards in excel is finicky, so I'll have to keep working to find a layout that is still easily readable.